 Our Member's Answer

-August's member's answer was from Jason in Scarborough.
-Jason reckons a summer off-season could do the trick:
+Jason from Scarborough reckons a summer off-season could do the trick.

 “OK, it may be too late for now.
 But for next year you can plan races so that the more important ones happen during cooler weather.
 If you plan your year cleverly you can make sure that during the hotter months you're doing less running and not pushing yourself too hard.”

 A good approach.
 Longer races and more-intense training are much harder in the heat.